The mic is the center of the recording studio, and it pays to know how they work and what they do.

 In coincident microphone placement, two directional mics are placed with their diaphragms as close as possible, typically at an angle of 90º–110º, with the mic on the left side pointing right, and the mic on the right side pointing left.
 One popular variant of this uses bidirectional (Figure-8) patterns at an angle of 90º—this is called the Blumlein system.
 The null spots of one mic correspond to the primary pickup of the other, and this yields a particularly well-balanced stereo image, although one that has a high proportion of room tone, thanks to the rear pickup of the mics.
 When less room (or audience) pickup is preferred, the same approach can be taken with cardioid mics—here, the angle is often widened slightly, to about 110º, to adjust for the difference in side pickup of the cardioids.
 This variant is called XY technique, and is one of the most common stereo miking approaches.

 An interesting take on coincident technique is called Mid-Side, or M-S. This employs a cardioidmic and a bidirectional mic at a 90º angle, with the cardioid facing forward (0º, the “Mid”), and the bi facing 90º to pick up the “Side” signals.
-These two signals are then combined in a matrix which can be set up either in a specialized M-S preamp or in a console or DAW.
+These two signals are then combined in a matrix which can be set up either in a specialized M/S preamp or in a console or DAW.
 The matrix duplicates the Side signal, then adds it to the Mid to create one side of the stereo image, and subtracts it to form the other.
-(See Justin Peacock’s Vocal Column in this issue for details on setting this up.)
+(Justin Peacock wrote a great article on setting this up.)

 If the channels are combined to mono, the cardioid (Mid) mic is heard alone—the matrix completely cancels out the Side mic, and the signal is pure mono, without any possibility of potentially problematic phase cancellations.
 In stereo, the image widens and becomes more stereophonic as the Side mic is fed into the blend—this allows for a lot of freedom to adjust the spread after the recording is made.